madslundt/cloud-media-scripts/README.md

  - Crypt for cloud.
  - Crypt for local.

-Start by setting up your Google Drive and add Google Drive API credentials ([Drive](https://rclone.org/drive/)).

-Next step is to setup encryption for your cloud ([Crypt](https://rclone.org/crypt/)).

-Last step is to setup decryption for your local media (same docs as for encryption).

-View my example for an rclone configuration [here](rclone.conf).
+View my example for an rclone configuration [here](rclone.template.conf).

 _Good idea to backup your Rclone configuration and Plexdrive configuration and cache for easier setup next time._